-- Educational training; - Prohibition on shared classes or extra-curricular activities; - Suspension or revocation of rights and privileges, including but not limited to participation in athletic or extracurricular activities and ability to reside in University owned or operated housing; - Withholding of grades, official transcript, and/or degree; - Bar against readmission, bar against enrollment, drop from one or more classes, and/or withdrawal from the University; - Denial of degree; - Revocation of degree and withdrawal of diploma; - Disciplinary probation; - Suspension from the university.
+- Disciplinary probation; - Suspension from the university.
 Suspension is for a set period of time and is noted on the academic transcript.
 At the request of the student, the notation can be removed from the transcript when the period of suspension has concluded and all conditions of the suspension and any other sanctions have been met; - Expulsion (permanent removal from the University).
 Expulsion creates a permanent notation on the student's academic transcript; and/or - Other sanction(s) or remedies as deemed appropriate by the hearing officer.